nidza07/nidza07.github.io/QC-docs/general usage.md

 ## Arcade games
 In addition to card, board and dice games, since version 3 of the Playroom client, the Playroom offers a new kind of games, arcade games.
 Arcade games are audio games.
 Unfortunately, due to their nature, they currently do not offer any text on screen for sighted people.

-Since they work a little different compared to the traditional games, they will separately be described here.
+Since they work a little differently compared to the traditional games, they will separately be described here.

 Just like in traditional games, pressing ctrl+F1 while at a table will still open the game rules, so here we will instead just focus on the interface, and some important things to keep in mind while playing.